 The Public/Private Boundary

 This is the most contested ethical question in social media research.
-Legally public content (tweets from a public account, public Facebook posts, public Reddit threads) may not be ethically equivalent to content that's genuinely expected to be public in the way that a press release is.
+Legally public content (tweets from a public account, public Facebook posts, public Reddit threads) may not be ethically equivalent to content that's truly expected to be public in the way that a press release is.

 A person who posts on a mental health support subreddit may not expect that post to be analysed in an academic dissertation.
 The fact that the content is technically accessible doesn't mean its use requires no ethical consideration.